Support for the Next Generation Development

 In the course of this research, seeds of the “Haruna Nijo” barley variety developed by Sapporo Breweries returned to Earth after a five-month stay on the International Space Station, becoming the “space-traveling barley."

-With the cooperation of Associate Professor Sugimoto, Sapporo Breweries has held a hands-on event “Space Classes” utilizing the offspring of “space-traveling barley” twice every year since 2008, at the development test field of Raw Material Development Laboratory in Ota City, Gunma Prefecture.
+With the cooperation of Associate Professor Sugimoto, Sapporo Breweries has been holding a hands-on event “Space Classes” utilizing the offspring of “space-traveling barley” twice every year since 2008, at the development test field of Raw Material Development Laboratory in Ota City, Gunma Prefecture.
 Participants, including local elementary school children and their parents, sow the barley seeds in autumn and crop the harvested seeds next spring.

 VOICE